stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* How to change/redirect the defult Data statem?
 - Question (yyan11−stat6250): How SAS Processes Programs if the DATA step compiles successfully?
 - Answer (yyan11−stat6250): If the DATA step compiles successfully, then the execution phase begins.
 During the execution phase, the DATA step reads and processes the input data.
 The DATA step executes once for each record in the input file, unless otherwise directed.
+- Question (meisenbach-stat6250): What would cause the DATA step to stop before excuting once per record?